CARITAS DIOCESE OF SALFORD (‘Caritas’) PRIVACY NOTICE

 Other service providers or third parties

 • We will let you know when we are working in partnership with other agencies on specific projects.
-Caritas is a member Caritas Social Action network of over 40 organisations and collaborates with other organisations on agreed projects.
-Supporter data will be held on a common database but will only be used for the purposes and duration of specific campaigns and only used by any member agency with the consent of the supporter concerned.
+Caritas is a member of Caritas Social Action network (‘CSAN’) of over 40 organisations, and collaborates with other organisations on agreed projects.
+When we do this, we ensure that data shared is anonymised to protect any individual’s identity.
+Supporter data would only be used by any member agency with the consent of the supporter concerned.

-• Caritas is also part of the Diocese of Salford working together to promote social action in the Catholic community.
-We will only share individuals’ details with the specific member charities about whom they’ve requested more information.
-Data is stored securely and is not processed by Caritas unless individuals have shown interest in receiving updates from us.
+Caritas is also part of the Diocese of Salford working together to promote social action in the Catholic community.
+If an individual requests more information about the principle social action charity of the diocese, data is stored securely and is not processed by Caritas, unless individuals have shown interest in receiving updates directly from us.
 If you do not agree to all of these terms, please do not submit any material to Caritas.

 HOW AND WHY WE USE YOUR PERSONAL DATA